Exercise Physiology Program Admissions

 Students interested in pursuing a Bachelor of Science in Exercise Physiology should declare their major as "Pre-Exercise Physiology."

 A student identification number will be needed as a component of the application process for the Exercise Physiology program.
 A student identification number is provided upon applying to the University.

 Exercise Physiology Core Requirements

 Students must have no more than 18 semester hours of coursework left to complete in the core curriculum (Areas A-F) at the time of application.
 All core classes must be completed prior to the start of the Exercise Physiology program.
-Preference may be given to students that have satisfactorily completed all of the admission requirements at the time of application or upon completion of the spring semester 2016.

 A minimum grade of “C” in each course (including labs) in area A, D and F is required.
 Courses in Area F which are older than 10 years at time of program application deadline must be retaken for consideration into the program.

 Courses unique to Areas A, D and F of the core curriculum can only be repeated once.

 10 Year Rule